NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 North Terra Meridiani
 ~~~~~~~~~~~~~~~~~~~~~

-In this example, we use map-projected images.
-Map-projecting the images
+In this example, we use mapprojected images, which is the most
-is the most reliable way to align the images for correlation.
-However
+reliable way to align the images for correlation.
+However when
-when possible, use non-map-projected images with the
+possible, use non-mapprojected images with the ``alignment-method
-``alignment-method affineepipolar`` option.
-This greatly reduces the
+affineepipolar`` option.
+This greatly reduces the time spent in
-time spent in triangulation.
-For all cases using linescan cameras,
+triangulation.
+For all cases using linescan cameras, triangulation of
-triangulation of map-projected images is 10x slower than
+mapprojected images is 10x slower than non-mapprojected images.
-non-map-projected images.

 This example is distributed in the ``examples/CTX`` directory (type
 'make' there to run it).